C-D-Lewis/node-microservices/apps/guestlist/README.md

 ## Authenticating User Requests

-After creation, a user may then connect to the `apps` and `topics` specified by including their token as the `auth` field in a `conduit` request:
+After creation, a user may then connect to the `apps` and `topics` specified by including their token as the `token` field in a `bifrost` request:

 ```json
 {